rust-lang/book/nostarch/chapter11.md

 ### Testing equality with the `assert_eq!` and `assert_ne!` macros

-A common way to test functionality is to compare the result of the code under test to the value you expect it to be, and check that they're equal.
+A common way to test functionality is to compare the result of the code under test to the value you expect it to be, and check that they’re equal.
 You can do this using the `assert!` macro by passing it an expression using the `==` macro.
 This is so common, though, that the standard library provides a pair of macros to do this for convenience: `assert_eq!` and `assert_ne!`.
 These macros compare two arguments for equality or inequality, respectively.
-The other advantage of using these macros is they will print out what the two values actually are if the assertion fails so that it's easier to see *why* the test failed, whereas the `assert!` macro would just print out that it got a `false` value for the `==` expression.
+The other advantage of using these macros is they will print out what the two values actually are if the assertion fails so that it’s easier to see *why* the test failed, whereas the `assert!` macro would just print out that it got a `false` value for the `==` expression.

-Here's an example test that uses each of these macros and will pass:
+Here’s an example test that uses each of these macros and will pass:

-<span class="filename">Filename: src/lib.rs</span>
+<span class=“filename”>Filename: src/lib.rs</span>

 ```rust
 #[test]